 Broad Agency Announcement (BAA) Announcements

 BAA announcements are published on the SAM.gov website.
-Proposals may be submitted by any non-governmental entity, including commercial firms, institutions of higher education with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.
+Proposals may be submitted by any non-governmental entity, including commercial firms, higher education institutions with degree-granting programs in science or engineering (universities), or by consortia led by such concerns.

 Announcement Website: SAM.gov

-Proposals received as a result of the BAA shall be evaluated in accordance with the evaluation criteria specified therein through a peer or scientific review process.
+Proposals from the BAA shall be evaluated following the criteria specified therein through a peer or scientific review process.
 Written evaluation reports on individual proposals will be necessary, but proposals need not be evaluated against each other since they are not submitted in accordance with a common work statement.

 Broad Agency Announcement (BAA) Selection

 The primary basis for selecting proposals for acceptance shall be technical, important to agency programs, and fund availability.
 Cost realism and reasonableness shall also be considered to the extent appropriate.